 3) Process the slurry and other spicy ingredients

 Fit your food processor with the blade attachment.
-Add the kochukaru, soy sauce, scallions, garlic, ginger and salt and process until smooth.
+Add the kochukaru, soy sauce, scallions, garlic, ginger, shiitake mushroom powder, salt, kombu powder (if using) and process until smooth.

 4) Pour the spicy slurry over the chopped vegetables